cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Iteration 4-5: Developing a Graphical User Interface (GUI) to visualise blockchain
 #pagebreak()
 === Computational methods
-// TODO: justify all of these
 In the project, all the algorithms will be developed using the following computational methods:
 - Decomposition
   - At the start of each iteration, I will decompose the iteration, analyse what has to be done in that iteration and setting goals.
 This allows a more efficient development as I only have to think about each small goal while developing, including the targets and requirements.
 This also means that the code overall will be more modular, making it easier for future development and increasing maintainability.
+  - Decomposition is suitable for my project as blockchain technology is a complex system with many components and processes.
+By breaking down the system into smaller, manageable parts, I can focus on developing and testing each component individually before integrating them into the larger system.
 - Abstraction
   - I will focus on essential features rather than unnecessary details before developing.
 This can help me to achieve the overall goal quicker in each development stage.
 I will be using different methods such as writing psuedocode or drawing flowchart diagrams before development.
+  - Abstraction is suitable for my project as it allows me to simplify complex blockchain concepts and focus ont he core functionalities needed for the simulator.
+This helps in managing complexity and ensuring that the development process remains efficient and focused.
 - Thinking parallel
   - I will think about what is happening at the same time.
-For example, in my proof of work algorithm, I will require multiple
+For example, in my proof of work algorithm, I will require multiple threads of the CPU to mine blocks faster.
+Therefore, I will have to think about how to split the workload into different threads and how they will communicate with each other.
+This can help me to develop more efficient algorithms that can take advantage of modern multi-core processors.
+  - Thinking parallel is suitable for my project since blockchain mining is a parallelisable task.
+By leveraging parallel processing, I can significantly speed up the mining process, making the simulator more responsive and realistic.
 - Thinking Ahead
+  - I will think about the future development of the project while developing.
+This means that I will have to think about how the code can be extended in the future and how new features can be added without breaking the existing code.
+This can help me to write more maintainable and extensible code.
+To achieve this, I will be thinking about the input and output of functions before developing them.
+  - Thinking ahead is suitable for my project because I will be developing the same algorithms for firstly a CLI, then a GUI at the end to visualise the blockchain for my stakeholders.
+Therefore, I will have to think about how to code can be reused and extended for different interfaces.
+This can save me a lot of time to make redundant code to do the same thing.
 - Problem solving using
   - Visualisation
+    - Visualisation is an essential part of my project as the main goal of the entire simulator is to help learners to visualise how blockchain works.
+Therefore, I will have to think about how to represent different components of the blockchain visually, such as blocks, transactions, and the network.
+This can help me to develop a more effective and engaging simulator.
+    - Performance modelling is also an important part of my project as I will have to control the performance of the simulator to ensure that it runs smoothly and efficiently, especially when mining a block with multiple threads.
+Therefore, I will have to think about how to model the performance of the simulator and find the best way to optimise it, e.g. using different number of web workers on different devices to mine blocks in parallel.
 === Technology <technology>
-The simulator will run purely on client side code to reduce server costs and workload, improve scalability, and create a more interactive and responsive user experience\
+The simulator will run purely on client side code to reduce server costs and workload, and create a more interactive and responsive user experience\
 Frontend: HTML + CSS + TypeScript \
 Graph visualisation: canvas
 === Device Compatibility